sakhrNab/aiwaverider/backend/TEST-README.md

 The tests cover various scenarios like successful signups, handling of duplicate usernames, token validation, and error responses for invalid requests.
 These tests use a direct mocking approach for Firebase Auth and Firestore operations.

+### Order Controller Tests

+The Order Controller tests verify:
+- Getting agent templates for order generation
+- Creating new orders
+- Processing successful payments
+- Retrieving orders by ID
+- Getting all orders for a specific user

+These tests use a direct mocking approach similar to the Posts, Profile, and Auth Controllers for consistent test results.

 ## Test Implementation Approaches

 The project uses different testing approaches based on the complexity of the controller: